 You’ll be evaluated upon your arrival to determine your physical and mental condition, risk of experiencing withdrawal symptoms, and concurrent disorders.
 Most commercial insurance plans cover detox.

-Medications used during the detox period depend in part of the severity of your addiction and the type of substances you’re using.
+Medications used during the drug and alcohol detox period depend in part on the severity of your addiction and the type of substances you’re using.
 The most common are: